2i2c-org/2i2c-org.github.io/content/blog/2025/q1-product-goals/index.md

 Perhaps the biggest perceived risk to using cloud infrastructure is the possibility of **runaway costs**.
 Community leaders are often nervous that something unexpected will happen and they'll have to foot a giant bill at the end of the month.
 We think that reducing this risk is a key way to make cloud infrastructure safer and more useful for research and education communities.

 **In Q1 2025** we are aim to add more **visibility into hub usage** and **more controls over resources via quotas**.
 This will allow more fine control over resource budgets such as CPU, memory, and storage.
-We'll also work on breaking down **users into groups** for better resource management, giving communities more granular control over their infrastructure.
+We'll also work on **assigning users to groups**, allowing communities greater control over resource allocation across large user bases.

 ## Standardize our hub service menu of options and prices